chudley/manatee/docs/working-on-manatee.md

 we move it to a location on the filesystem that our Manatee configs expect.
-This is done by the `./tool/mkdevsitters` script (detailed in "Using `mkdevsitters`", but is described below in case you should need to install PostgreSQL directly.
+This is done by the `./tool/mkdevsitters` script (detailed in "Using `mkdevsitters`", but is described below in case you should need to install PostgreSQL directly.)

-Checkout is done like so:
+Checkout is done like so (in this example for 9.6):

     # git submodule add https://github.com/postgres/postgres.git \
         deps/postgresql96 && cd deps/postgresql96 && \